GPUOpen-LibrariesAndSDKs/RadeonProRenderBlenderAddon/README-OSX.md

 	- ./build_osx.sh

 NOTES:
-1. This assumes that the private repository https://github.com/Radeon-Pro/RadeonProRenderThirdPartyComponents.git has been synced to a sibling directory of the Blender addon.
-	- cd ThirdParty
-	- ./unix_update.sh
-	- cd ..

-	NOTE: the two repositories are disconnected but must be kept in sync.

-2. castxml will be required as the Python bindings are rebuilt everytime.
+1. castxml will be required as the Python bindings are rebuilt everytime.

 ### Running

-Ensure that the BLENDER_EXE environment variable is set.
+Ensure that the BLENDER_28X_EXE environment variable is set.
 For example, add the following to your ~/.profile with the correct path to the Blender executable:

-    export BLENDER_EXE="/Users/amd/Downloads/blender-2.78c-OSX_10.6-x86_64/blender.app/Contents/MacOS/blender"
+    export BLENDER_28X_EXE="/Users/amd/Downloads/blender-2.78c-OSX_10.6-x86_64/blender.app/Contents/MacOS/blender"

 To run the local build, use:
 	- ./run_blender_with_rpr_osx.sh